top of page

 • Support biodiversity corridors

 Even modern urban forestry debates — monoculture mistakes, storm damage resilience, equitable canopy distribution — all sit inside the skeleton Olmsted built.
+His work wasn’t temporary landscaping.
+It was generational design.

 Why This Still Matters

 Cities today spend millions trying to retrofit green infrastructure back into urban environments.
+Louisville already has the blueprint.
+Frederick Law Olmsted didn’t just design beautiful parks; he designed systems that outlived him.

 Comments